morelrep/morel-theme-generator/README.md

 ## To install the theme as a local Ruby gem, or without code

 We are working on instructions and utilities to facilitate these possibilities.

-Subscribe to one of our channels to stay updated:
+### Subscribe to one of our channels to stay updated {#suscribe}:

 - [Twitter](https://twitter.com/morelrep)
 - Email newsletter